 Our mosaic tile stations, created by local artist John Nafziger and Walnut Hill Mennonite Church, were first displayed in 2007 along the wooded trail at Pathways.
 This walk through the woods to contemplate Jesus’ journey to the cross appeals to all ages—children, youth, and adults.
 Each station includes scripture and written reflections to guide you.

 This year our long-time tradition of the Station of the Cross and Resurrection will be available two different ways.

 Photos of the artwork and accompanying meditation will be on our website so you can “walk the stations” in your own home.
 Stations of the Cross will be available during Holy Week, March 28 - April 3.
 Stations of the Resurrection will be posted the whole Easter season, from April 4 through May 22.

 2. In our Woods

-Because the Stations are well-dispersed along the main trail located on 10 acres of land and because being outdoors is good for the soul, the Stations will be placed in the woods as they normally are with the same dates noted above.
-This year, however, there are significant changes.
+Because the Stations are well-dispersed along the main trail located on 10 acres of land and because being outdoors is good for the soul, the Stations will be placed in the woods as they normally are.
+This year:

 Whether you choose to walk the stations online or in the woods, there is no cost.
 However, donations made through our website or placed in the donation box attached to the retreat house, are gratefully received.